 - Objects types and its quantity present in this group and in all its subgroups.

 You can view objects details by clicking on them.

 - icon of the Creative Commons license if the object is covered by it

 - size and type of the object

 - Middle part: images of the object and its description if available.

-- Lower part: groups and games which contain this object.
+- Lower part: groups which contain this object.

 - Right part:

 - Preview button to examine the object in the game client

 - Credits block